meequz/social2tg/README.md

 To add new feed:
-- create tg channel, set avatar
+- create tg channel
 - add bot, make it admin
+- set avatar
 - curl https://api.telegram.org/bot{TOKEN}/getUpdates
 - obtain channel ID.
 Add 100 to it at the beginning, keeping "-" sign at the very beginning, if necessarry
 - create source, target, and a feed in CONFIG.py